-We’ve been blogging on and off about our travels for about a year and a half now, and we’ve learnt a lot in that process.
+We’ve been blogging about our travels for a few years now, and we’ve learnt a lot in that process.
 We are often asked by others how they can get into travel blogging, how we started out, and what we bought to get going.
 The equipment we use as travel bloggers has understandably expanded since we started, however since we do most of our travelling out of a backpack, we are also limited as to what we can bring with us.

 The Equipment We Use As Travel Bloggers